timescale/docs.timescale.com-content/tutorials.md

 ### How to use specific TimescaleDB features

+- **[Analyze Cryptocurrency Data][Crypto]**: Use TimescaleDB to analyze historic cryptocurrency data.
+Learn how to build your own schema, ingest data, and analyze information in TimescaleDB.
 - **[Replication][]**: TimescaleDB takes advantage of well established PostgreSQL methods for replication.
 Here we provide a detailed guide along with additional resources for setting up streaming replicas.
 - **[Continuous Aggregates][]**: Getting started with continuous aggregates.